Programs and Services

 DEF provides a forum for developing and sharing ideas that relate to improving educational opportunities for the region, particularly regarding access and quality.

-DEF convenes the High School Principals Network.
-Local public high school principals meet to share concerns, challenges, and best practices.
+DEF convened the High School Principals Network to bring together local public high school principals to share concerns, challenges, and best practices.
 The genesis of this important initiative took place in 2007, with a subsequent meeting in 2009.

 DEF held a Financial Aid Forum in 2005 for area high school guidance counselors, college financial aid officers, and representatives from organizations that provide scholarships to local students to discuss ideas for streamlining the scholarship application process in general and to look at the pros and cons of a regional common scholarship application.
 The group looked at samples and offered suggestions for DEF to design the DEF Delmarva Common Scholarship Application and ways to promote awareness of such a resource to local scholarship sponsors for which it would be useful.
 DEF received grants in 2007 from the Rural Development Center at UMES, an EDA University Center, to initiate and follow through on this project.